 Handling shared code without creating new layers

-Use a disciplined shared or core directory for generic, cross-cutting concerns only — things like authentication middleware, logging utilities, UI primitives, or a database client.
-Avoid placing business logic in shared, because that introduces hidden coupling between features.
-If logic is business-specific, keep it inside the relevant slice.
+Use a disciplined shared or core directory for generic, cross-cutting concerns only—authentication middleware, logging utilities, UI primitives, or a database client.
+Avoid placing business logic in shared, because that creates hidden coupling.
+If logic belongs to the domain, keep it inside the relevant slice.

 Testing vertical slices